saphalpdyl/ripple/README.md

 ## What's next for Ripple

 We really want to connect Ripple to SMS or a popular messaging service for those who might not be able to load 3D animations in their devices.

 ## Run Your Own Instance

+To run your own instance of Ripple, follow these steps:

+### Frontend (`apps/web`)

+1. Navigate to the frontend directory: `cd apps/web`
+2. Install dependencies: `pnpm install`
+3. Run the development server: `pnpm dev`

+The frontend will be accessible at `localhost:3000` by default.

+### Backend (`apps/go`)

+1. Ensure you have Go installed.
+2. Navigate to the backend directory: `cd apps/go`
+3. Download dependencies: `go mod download`
+4. Run the backend: `go run main.go`

+The backend will be accessible at `localhost:8080` by default.

+### WebSocket Server (`apps/ws`)

+1. Navigate to the WebSocket server directory: `cd apps/ws`
+2. Install dependencies: `pnpm install`
+3. Run the server: `pnpm dev`

+The WebSocket server will be running on a specific port.

+## Run Your Own Instance